awsdocs/nice-dcv-user-guide/doc_source/client.md

 1 These clients support printing to a file only\.
 They do not support printing to a local printer\.

-2 Supported with Opera, Firefox version 52 and later, and Edge version 18 and later, and Google Chrome version 22 and later\.
+2 Supported with Firefox, Edge, and Google Chrome\.

 3 Supported with Chromium\-based browsers only, such as Google Chrome and Microsoft Edge version 79 and later\.
 Tilt and pressure events are not supported with other browsers\.